 Remember that what feels like conflict might really be either or both parties worrying out loud about what could go wrong and what the implications could be.

 4. Attend Carefully to Language and Tone

 Some situations require great tact and in other cases, blunt candor can actually be appreciated.
 Consider the actual opening lines, below, each used by a different person trying to reengage with others after having been in disagreement.
-Without knowing the specifics, which of these approaches would you expect to be the most effective for maintaining a productive dialog?
+Without knowing the specifics of the situation or style of delivery, which of these approaches would you expect to be the most effective for maintaining a productive dialog?

 - “You didn’t get what I was saying yesterday…”

 - “You and I were talking at cross purposes when…”

 - “I’m sorry I wasn’t clear in our earlier conversation.
 What I wanted to get across was…”

 If your language or tone declares your judgment that the other person was dead wrong or too stupid to understand — as in in the first example — or even that the disagreement was as much the other party’s fault as it was yours — as in the second example — it can be much harder to elicit a non-defensive, open-minded, thoughtful response from the other side.
 And that kind of response is exactly what you’re after!